 As an organ or tissue donor, you can choose to have any organs or tissues that are not transplanted donated to scientific research or medical education.
 In this case, only the specific organs and tissues that are needed for these purposes will be used for scientific research or medical education.

 No. If you want to be a living donor, you need to call the Living Donor Program in either Edmonton or Calgary.

 If you have certain diseases and/or high risk social behaviours, you might not be able to donate your organs and tissues.
 The determination of whether you will be a suitable donor will be made by medical professionals after your death and should not discourage you from signing up to be a donor.

 At the time of your death, the donor coordinator would access the registry via a confidential, secure web access system connected to your Personal Health Number.
-If you have completed the steps of the registry, a copy of your consent form is printed and verified.
+If you have provided consent to donation, this information will be communicated to your family.